 Preventing Heat and Other Damage

 While your new solid surface counters are quite resistant to heat, we recommend that you always use a trivet or a hot pad to protect them.
-Hot pans and some heat-generating appliances like crock pots or skillets, may damage the surface care is not used.
+Hot pans and some heat-generating appliances like crock pots or skillets may damage the surface if care is not used.